mlund2k/Python-Cellular-Automata/README.md

 # Python-Cellular-Automata

-This repository contains assets for a personal school project on cellular automata in Python
+This repository contains assets for a personal academic project on cellular automata in Python

 Check out the code with the following links: